-To reset your taskbar to the default position, restart your computer in Safe mode.
+To restore your taskbar to the default position, restart your computer in Safe mode.
 To start your computer in Safe mode, restart your computer, press and hold down the CTRL key after your computer completes the Power On Self Test (POST), and then choose Safe Mode from the Startup menu.
 The taskbar will reset to the default position after you reboot your computer.

 NOTE: If you press and hold down the CTRL key when your computer starts, you may receive a keyboard error message.
 If this occurs, you may safely ignore the keyboard error message.

-quick launch start menu task bar default bottom top anchored side hidden moved relocate fixit fix it
+quick launch start menu task bar default bottom top anchored side hidden moved relocate

 Microsoft Windows XP Home Edition, Microsoft Windows XP Professional, Windows Vista Enterprise 64-bit Edition, Windows Vista Home Basic 64-bit Edition, Windows Vista Home Premium 64-bit Edition, Windows Vista Ultimate 64-bit Edition, Windows Vista Business, Windows Vista Enterprise, Windows Vista Home Basic, Windows Vista Home Premium, Windows Vista Ultimate